rickegdoerf/rickegdorf/README.md

 ## Error Message Examples

-Error messages can more useful and less frustrating by explaining what happened, why it happened, and a solution.
+Error messages can be more useful and less frustrating by explaining what happened, why it happened, and a solution.
 If space is limited, explain the error message so that those key points are implied.

 |Ambiguous Error Message |More Useful Error Message |
 |---| ---|